 Scared and angry cats or felines in heat usually find it difficult to calm themselves down.
-Frantic running, hiding, meowing, yowling, hissing and other similar types of problematic behavior are the most common telltale signs that you must take control of the situation.
+Frantic running, hiding, meowing, yowling, hissing, and other similar types of problematic behavior are the most common telltale signs that you must take control of the situation.

-Here are the most efficient and practical ways to help your pet relax.
+Here are the most practical ways to help your pet relax.
 But whatever you do, remember that your cat is a living being with emotions and feelings.
 As such, you need to treat it carefully.

 Before you take any measures, you need to find what it is that’s upsetting your precious furball.
 Could it be simply startled by something?
 Is it scared or extremely anxious?
-Or is it acting territorial and over-protectively?
+Or is it acting territorial and overprotective?

 Make sure your furry pal has safety and comfort in its room.
 If you’ve recently moved into a new home, give the cat some time to adjust to its new surroundings.

 Approach Your Pet

 When approaching your beloved furball, remember not to make any sudden movements or to block its possible escape routes.
 Be cautious and keep your cat’s safety in mind, as well as your own.
 Bites, scratches, and other attempts at attack might occur.

 Speak to your furball is a soft and soothing tone.
 Talk to your kitty in order to calm it down before trying to engage in any physical contact with it.